langchain-ai/langchain/docs/docs/integrations/providers/prem.md

-# ChatPrem
+# PremAI

 >[PremAI](https://app.premai.io) is an unified platform that let's you build powerful production-ready GenAI powered applications with least effort, so that you can focus more on user experience and overall growth.

+## ChatPrem

-This example goes over how to use LangChain to interact with `ChatPrem` models.
+This example goes over how to use LangChain to interact with different chat models with `ChatPrem`

-## Installation and setup
+### Installation and setup

 We start by installing langchain and premai-sdk.
 You can type the following command to install: